nickserv/danamccurdy.com/_posts/2021-02-27-all-the-way-down.md

 And we are the leaves
 of seeing and feeling
-that float on this sea of being, marveling at each snapshot in this endless panorama.
+that float on this sea of change, marveling at each snapshot in this endless panorama.